 - Jeremiah John Ryan (Sunbury, Vic., 1888- Tasmania 1952)

 - Frederick Ryan (Sunbury, Vic., 1890-1943).
 He served in the 4th Field Ambulance during WWI.
 He died in Melbourne in 1943.

 - Tasman Louis Ryan (Fingal, 16 Jan 1893-?).
 Tasman was jailed for manslaughter in 1917.
 Age was recorded as 30 in newspaper reports.
 The is also a report of a Tasman Ryan being injured at Upper Scamander, aged 52, in 1952.

 The is a report that Jeremiah brought Margaret home to Riverside, his father’s property in the mid-1890s after Catherine McPherson died and elderly Owen Ryan needed help.
 Margaret died in childbirth (11 February 1896, aged 31) around that time with her “fifth child, who survived”.
 “We call this first marriage Jeremiah’s Catholic Family”.

 Meantime, back on the farm Jeremiah needed help with the children.
-Jeremiah and Owen Ryan reached an agreement with the neighbouring Protestant family to make their daughter Marion Dunn (1871-1954) available as Jeremiah’s housekeeper.
+Jeremiah and Owen Ryan reached an agreement with the neighbouring Protestant family to make their daughter Marion Dunn (29 January 1873 – 17 November 1954) available as Jeremiah’s housekeeper.
+Her parents were George Dunn and Rebecca McIntyre.
 As they say, one thing led to another.
 Marion became pregnant and they married somewhat quietly at St Helens Township on 8 November 1899, took the train to Launceston, and had their official wedding photograph taken there.
 “Marion Dunn lived with us at 77 Howick Street Launceston for more than two years”.
 She then went off to live with a relative at Hobart, where she died and is buried at Cornelian Bay Cemetery.
-She died 17 November 1954, aged 83.

 Marion left the following children: